Learn how to manage global and local risk management plans (RMPs).

 Rationale for Latest Version | Vault leaves this field blank |

-Vault makes a copy of all the Core RMP Version’s Risk records and copies all field values.
+Vault makes a copy of all the Core RMP Version’s RMP Risks and copies all field values.

 Copy Documents